-The steps below are loaded with info, are very detailed, and I definitely think you should take the time to read through them all before you smoke your first bird.
+The steps below are loaded with info and are very detailed, please take the time to read through them all before you smoke your first bird.
 Following everything below will bring you holiday fame and a turkey day of legend.
-If you want the shortened, printable version, scroll all the way to the bottom of the post.
-Happy Thanksgiving everybody!

 Smoking a turkey definitely takes a bit longer than roasting.
 Read on and plan in advance so you can have plenty of time for the perfect turkey!

-– Turkey, fully defrosted (around 15 pounds or less for food safety reasons)
+- Turkey.
+Make sure it is fully defrosted and around 15 pounds or less for food safety reasons.

-– Smoking wood (chips, chunks, pellets) I definitely prefer apple, cherry, or hickory for smoked turkeys
+- Smoking Wood.
+This may consist of chips, chunks, or pellets.
+I definitely prefer apple, cherry, or hickory for smoked turkeys

 If you are using a pre-brined store bought turkey you should be ready to build a fire and get smoking.
 If you have planned ahead, you can create your own brine for a turkey and add in some amazing flavor (make sure you purchase a turkey that hasn’t been injected with a brining solution from the store).
-I definitely recommend my Apple Spice Brine, or the Apple Bourbon Turkey Brine from my Holiday Recipes eBook.
+I definitely recommend my Apple Spice Brine for this very occasion.

-I also recommend using a simple Sweet BBQ Rub (recipe HERE) on the surface of your turkey to add some authentic BBQ flavor.
+I also recommend using a simple sweet rub on the surface of your turkey to add some authentic BBQ flavor.
 Just note that the sugar in the Sweet Rub will cause the skin of the bird to get quite dark and caramelized.
 If you prefer something with less sugar, I would recommend my Homemade Veggie Shake.
-It has great herbs and spices to bring out the flavor without adding an sugar.
+It has great herbs and spices to bring out the flavor without adding any sugar.